MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 ---
-title: "How to Work with Exchange mailbox items by using EWS in Exchange"
+title: "Work with Exchange mailbox items by using EWS in Exchange"
 manager: sethgros
 ms.date: 9/17/2015
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 721deb84-f85d-45d0-84c1-0ed55f359969
 description: "Learn how to create, get, update, and delete items by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Work with Exchange mailbox items by using EWS in Exchange
+# Work with Exchange mailbox items by using EWS in Exchange

 Learn how to create, get, update, and delete items by using the EWS Managed API or EWS in Exchange.

 You can use the EWS Managed API or EWS to work with items in a mailbox.
 You can use generic items — EWS Managed API [Item](http://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.item%28v=exchg.80%29.aspx) objects or EWS [Item](http://msdn.microsoft.com/library/4dfe8f48-e7b4-444d-bdf9-a34e180f598b%28Office.15%29.aspx) types — to perform some operations (getting an item or deleting an item by using the item's identifier); however, most of the time you'll have to use a [strongly typed item](folders-and-items-in-ews-in-exchange.md#bk_item) to perform a get or update operation because you'll need access to the properties that are specific to the strongly typed item.

 For example, you can't use a generic item to retrieve an item that contains a start and end date - you need an EWS Managed API [Appointment](http://msdn.microsoft.com/en-us/library/microsoft.exchange.webservices.data.appointment%28v=exchg.80%29.aspx) object or an EWS [CalendarItem](http://msdn.microsoft.com/library/b0c1fd27-b6da-46e5-88b8-88f00c71ba80%28Office.15%29.aspx) type to do that.
 And if you're using the EWS Managed API, you always have to create strongly typed items, because the generic **Item** class does not have a constructor.
 If you're working with an item that is not strongly typed, you can always use the base **Item** class to work with the item.

 **Table 1.
 EWS Managed API methods and EWS operations for working with items**